edenia/eden-member-check/contracts/README.md

 ## Second Approach

-Currently, the `checkmember` action checks for an account allowing the flow to continue as long as the account is an Active Eden Member account otherwise, the action will fail with an error indicating:
+Currently, the `checkmember` action checks for an account allowing the flow to continue as long as the account is an Active Eden Member account otherwise, the action will fail with an error when:

-1. If the account is not an existing EOS Account with error `Account does not exist.`.
+1. The account is not an existing EOS Account: `Account does not exist.`.
-2. If the account is not an Active Eden Member with error `Given account is not an Eden Member`.
+2. The account is not an Active Eden Member: `Given account is not an Eden Member`.

 ### Example Code